Auto Accident Injury TreatmentCar Accident Injury & Whiplash Treatment

 Car Accident Injury Physical Therapy

-Initial medical treatment for a typical auto accident injury consists of painkillers and a neck brace.
+Initial medical treatment for a typical auto accident injuries consists of painkillers and a neck brace.
 However, this does little to actually repair the underlying injury.
 Physical Therapy is the primary method for repairing and strengthening damaged tissue.
 Regardless of the severity of the injury, you will benefit from a physical therapy program.

 Fortunately for those in the Portland OR area, Donna Gramont, PT, MOMT, OCS of New Heights Physical Therapy has over 20 years of training and experience with these types of injuries.

 There are many types of injuries caused by car accidents, all of which should be diagnosed and treated by a medical professional.

 - Herniated discs or other spine damage